Clive is Festive Road’s Creative & Technical Director. He is an artist, engineer, designer and maker with extraordinary

 As our Executive Director, Martine leads on the day-to-day operations of Festive Road; managing the business, financial and administrative side of the company.
 She is responsible for ensuring that the Board of Advisors is consulted on key decisions and kept informed of events affecting the company.

 Her work over a number of years as a freelance consultant, and company director, has included: business development; budgeting and financial planning; event/project planning and management; social media management and training; as well as liaison with a wide range of businesses, organisations, and individuals.

-Martine is passionate about Festive Road and is fully committed to doing all she can to ensure the continued success and growth of the company.
+Martine is fully committed to doing all she can to ensure the continued success and growth of Festive Road.